IagoBarboza/mdds/README.md

-# mdds
+# MDDS - "Material Design" Design System

+This template contains:
-Template containing a (patterns) components library based on the design system "Material Design" and a documentation website
+-  A Components (Patterns) Library based on the design system "Material Design"
+-  A documentation website